Life of L. Ron Hubbard from 1975 to 1986: FBI raid

 On July 8, 1977, after two Guardian's Office (GO) agents were caught in the Washington, D.C., headquarters of the IRS, the FBI carried out simultaneous raids on GO offices in Los Angeles and Washington, D.C., They retrieved wiretap equipment, burglary tools and some 90,000 pages of incriminating documents.
 On July 15, a week after the raid, Hubbard fled with Pat Broeker to Sparks, Nevada.
-While hiding in Sparks, Hubbard authored a screenplay titled Revolt in the Stars based on the Xenu story and by December he was prepared to being production.
+While hiding in Sparks, Hubbard authored a screenplay titled Revolt in the Stars based on the Xenu story and by December he was prepared to begin production.
 Hubbard's screenplay was passed around Hollywood in 1978.

 In February 1978, L. Ron Hubbard was convicted, in absentia, by a French court for obtaining money under false pretenses.
 He was fined and sentenced to four years in prison.
 On August 18, 1978, Hubbard collapsed while filming in the desert.
 Suffering from a pulmonary embolism, Hubbard fell into a coma, but later recovered.
 Hubbard summoned his personal auditor, David Mayo, to heal him; Mayo recalled: "Hubbard considered the cause of illness to be some bad auditing he'd had just prior, so the idea was to find out what had gone wrong in the auditing and correct that — it would be a spiritual cure."

 In April 1979, Hubbard went further into hiding, moving to an apartment in Hemet, California, where his only contact with the outside world was via ten trusted messengers.
 In August 1979, he saw his wife for the last time.
 Hubbard faced a possible indictment for his role in Operation Freakout, the GO's campaign against New York journalist Paulette Cooper.
 In February 1980 he disappeared into deep cover in the company of two trusted messengers, Pat and Annie Broeker.
 On October 26, eleven senior people in the church's Guardian's Office were convicted of obstructing justice, burglary of government offices, and theft of documents and government property.